 Columbus has developed into one of the nation's emerging sports destinations in recent years.
 Several professional and amateur sport teams call Columbus home.
+For a complete listing of Columbus sports events, go to the Greater Columbus Sports Commission's website.

 The Columbus Crew, a Major League Soccer club, plays its home games in Crew Stadium.
 The stadium has hosted many national and international events, including the Women's World Cup, men's World Cup qualifiers, MLA All-Star Game and MLS Cup.
 Since its founding in June 1994, the Black and Gold has established itself as one of the top organizations in Major League Soccer, both on and off the field.

-The Columbus Blue Jackets, an National Hockey League team, play their home games in Nationwide Arena, in the Arena District in downtown Columbus.
+The Columbus Blue Jackets, a National Hockey League team, play their home games at Nationwide Arena, in the Arena District in downtown Columbus.
 In 2004, ESPN The Magazine named it the "Ultimate Arena" and the Blue Jackets earned top ranking under "Stadium Experience."
 The term "Blue Jacket" describes the uniform of the Union Army in the Civil War, to which the state of Ohio provided a large number of soldiers.

 Ohio State Football is an integral part of the city's sports history.
 Ohio Stadium is one of college football's most recognizable shrines.
 The Buckeyes have won seven national championships and five OSU players have combined to win six Heisman trophies.